 Travel in rural areas during the monsoon season can be hazardous.
 Monsoon rains cause flooding and landslides that can cut off some towns and villages for days.
 Recent floods continue to disrupt road and train travel across many districts of Odisha in Eastern India.
 Check access routes before setting off and take extra care.

 Cyclones and tropical storms are common, particularly off the east coast of India.
 You should monitor local and international weather updates from the Indian Meteorological Department and follow the advice of local authorities and tour operators.
 See our Tropical cyclones page for advice on what to do if you are caught up in a storm.

 Several parts of India lie on highly active fault zones.
-Three areas are considered high-risk.
+Three areas are considered high-risk: Bihar, Uttar Pradesh and West Bengal.
 Earth tremors are common in these regions and can cause landslides in hilly and mountainous areas.
 Limited emergency response vehicles, equipment, and medical facilities could increase the impact that an earthquake could have in these areas.
 The US Federal Emergency Management Agency has advice about what to do before, during and after an earthquake.